dhellmann/pymotw-3/source/argparse/index.rst

    :literal:
    :start-after: #end_pymotw_header

-The parser enforces the argument count instructions, and generates an accurate syntax diagram as part of the command help text.
+The parser enforces the argument count instructions and generates an accurate syntax diagram as part of the command help text.

 ..
 NOT RUNNING